rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Server-side Request Forgery/Blind SSRF Vulnerabilities/Introduction.md

 Blind SSRF occurs if you can cause the application to issue a backend HTTP request to a supplied URL, but doesn't return a response to the application's frontend.

 This makes it harder to exploit as it cannot be trivially used to retrieve sensitive data but it could sometimes lead to a full remote code execution (RCE) on a server or other backend components.

+The most reliable way to detect a blind SSRF is using [out-of-band (OAST)](https://portswigger.net/burp/application-security-testing/oast) techniques, which involves attempting to trigger an HTTP request to an external system that an attacker controls, and monitoring for network interactions with that system.
+If an incoming HTTP request is observed coming from the application, then it is vulnerable to SSRF.
+## Note
+ It is common when testing for SSRF vulnerabilities to observe a DNS look-up for the supplied Collaborator domain, but no subsequent HTTP request.
+This typically happens because the application attempted to make an HTTP request to the domain, which caused the initial DNS lookup, but the actual HTTP request was blocked by network-level filtering.
+It is relatively common for infrastructure to allow outbound DNS traffic, since this is needed for so many purposes, but block HTTP connections to unexpected destinations.